All vehicles in Illinois must carry liability insurance with basic car insurance coverage. Type of coverage required;

 It can be hard to deal with the driver of an uninsured vehicle since they do not have an automobile insurance policy.
 As a driver with a clean driving record, you need to prove that they actually caused the accident for your insurance company to cater for the costs.
 If you sue a driver that is on the road without insurance for vehicle expenses, you may not get much from them.
 In fact, it is not really a worthy cause.
 The uninsured driver has the option of filing for bankruptcy.

 Take advantage of the free initial consultation and talk to your attorney about insurance laws.
 Get to know the options if you were caught driving without insurance or valid insurance.
-Call the Dohman Law Group, talk to a Rolling Meadows traffic lawyer, and book your free initial consultation.
+Call the Dohman Law Group, talk to a Rolling Meadows traffic attorney, and book your free initial consultation.